Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Statistical method

 Using the notation $\prob(A | B)$ for the conditional probability that proposition $A$ is true given $B$, the posterior \pdf\ of interest $\prob(\lecs | D, I)$ can, according to Bayes' theorem, be evaluated as

 i.e., as a product of the data likelihood $\prob(D|\lecs,I)$ times the prior \pdf{} $\prob(\lecs|I)$.
 Here, $\lecs$ denotes the vector of LECs to be inferred, $D$ is employed data, and $I$ encompasses all other assumptions and given information.
-The given information includes, for example, the chiral order, masses, etc., and we make assumptions about the truncation error, data selection, and so on.
-Throughout this work, we omit the overall normalization factor $\prob(D|I)$ as it does not play a central role in parameter estimation.
+The given information includes, for example, the chiral order, the regulator cutoff, masses, etc., and we make assumptions about the truncation error, data selection, and so on.
+Throughout this paper, we omit the overall normalization factor $\prob(D|I)$ as it does not play a central role in parameter estimation.

 In a first step we use the \np\ and \pp\ scattering data $\hmcdata$ contained in the Granada database~\cite{perez13-1,perez13-2}.
 In doing so we obtained posteriors for the \piN\ and contact \NN\ LECs, excluding the \Ctnn\ LEC.
 To simplify the notation we often denote this latter, explicitly charge-dependent, \nn\ LEC as $\lecnn$ while all other LECs are collectively denoted $\hmclecs$.
 In this notation, the main objective in this paper is to extract the joint posterior $\prob(\lecs | D, I)$ of $\lecs \equiv (\lecnn,\hmclecs)$ conditional on $D = (\aexpnn, \hmcdata)$.